nice-digital/wdio-cucumber-steps/README.md

+:warning: You are viewing wdio-cucumber-steps@v1, which targets WDIO v6.
+Use master for the latest (v2) version, for use with WDIO 7.

 # [@nice-digital/wdio-cucumber-steps](https://www.npmjs.com/package/@nice-digital/wdio-cucumber-steps)

 > Shared step definitions for Cucumber JS BDD tests in WebdriverIO.
 Focus on writing features, not step definitions.